The age of the robots is here. According to the latest chatbot statistics, companies are increasingly replacing their customer service with chatbots.

 Facebook Messenger chatbots are found in Facebook Messenger, and they have conversations with 1.3 billion people every month.

-If you had told someone back in the 1990s to imagine a world in which people talk to machines, they would have probably laughed at you.
+If you had told someone back in the 1980s to imagine a world in which people talk to machines, they would have probably laughed at you, Terminator fans aside.
 Nowadays, it has already become our reality.
-Chatbots have, for a very good reason, taken over a lot of the online world.
+Chatbots have taken over a lot of the online world for a very good reason.

 The thing is: